everestial/vcfparser/docs/record_parser.rst

 .. _record-parser-tutorial:

+..
+TODO (Bhuwan, Gopal, priority - high): introduce line break between documentation paragraphs.
+..
+Line breaks are introduced by using "|  " or using a new line or setting up a main.rst file with settings

 =========================
 Tutorial on record parser
 =========================

-Advanced tutorial on vcf parser module showing available functions.
+Advanced tutorial on vcf parser module showing available methods for parsing records.

 First import ``VcfParser`` module and instantiate an vcf object by passing vcf file as an argument.